Updated March 31, 2026

 The main buying-process items are workers' compensation if you have 1 or more employees, proof of general liability coverage for many commercial leases, and commercial auto minimums if you use a business vehicle.
 Your insurer may also ask about professional services, locations, and any contract requirements.

 Pricing varies based on your services, limits, deductible choices, travel, and whether you add bundled coverage such as a business owners policy or inland marine protection.
-The state average in the provided data is $65 to $286 per month, but your quote can vary by risk profile and coverage selections.
+Your quote can vary based on risk profile and coverage selections.

 Yes.
 Multi-location or travel-based work is common in this field, and it can affect your quote because it changes exposure to third-party claims, equipment in transit, and client-site liability.
 Sharing where you work helps tailor the policy to your actual operations.